Compositionality of Rewriting Rules with Conditions

-While the algorithmic aspects of graph rewriting are a well-studied, programming language approaches to modeling with graphs are to date still a comparatively underdeveloped topic.
-Contrary to classical term rewriting, the notion of a \emph{match} of a graph rewriting rule and its \emph{effects} on a term (a graph) is subject to various definitions, allowing more of less control over possible rewrites.
+While the algorithmic aspects of graph rewriting are well-studied, programming language approaches to modeling with graphs are to date still a comparatively underdeveloped topic.
+Contrary to classical term rewriting, the notion of a \emph{match} of a graph rewriting rule and its \emph{effects} on a term (a graph) is subject to various definitions, allowing more or less control over possible rewrites.
 In addition, the mere nature of the graphs that are being rewritten impacts both the algorithmic design and expressiveness of graph rewriting.
-Category theory is a practical toolkit for equipping graphs with well-defined operational semantics. \emph{Double pushout (DPO) rewriting}~\cite{CorradiniMREHL97} is a popular technique, partly because it relies on a simple definition, and does not yield side effects when rules are applied (which makes it amenable to static analysis for instance).
-However, when a graph rewriting rule entails node deletion, DPO semantics will not allow a match of such rule to trigger if the node that is deleted is connected outside the domain of the match (which would yield a so called "side effect").
-This has limited the practicality of DPO in the context of biological modeling, where more permissive techniques have been employed. \emph{Sesqui-pushout (SqPO) rewriting}~\cite{Corradini_2006} in particular is the technique that is used to rewrite Kappa graphs~\cite{Danos:ab}, one of the main graph rewriting formalisms for biological models.
+Category theory is a practical toolkit for equipping graphs with well-defined operational semantics. \emph{Double-Pushout (DPO) rewriting}~\cite{CorradiniMREHL97} is a widespread technique, partly because it does not yield side effects when rules are applied (which makes it amenable to static analysis for instance).
+However, when a graph rewriting rule entails node deletion, DPO semantics will not allow a match of such a rule to trigger if the node that is deleted is connected outside the domain of the match (which would yield side-effects).
+This has limited the practicality of DPO semantics in the context of biological modeling, where more permissive techniques have been employed. \emph{Sesqui-Pushout (SqPO) rewriting}~\cite{Corradini_2006} in particular is the technique that is used to rewrite \textsc{Kappa} graphs~\cite{Danos:ab}.

 Quite orthogonal to the issue of defining rule matches and effects, having access to a fine-grained control over rule triggering is a key issue when graph rewriting is used as a modeling language.
 To this aim, graph rewriting rules have been equipped with \emph{application conditions}~\cite{habel2009correctness,ehrig2014mathcal}, which can be seen as constraints that need to be checked ``on the fly'' when a rewrite rule is applied.